ArthurZey/arthurzey.github.io/_posts/2021-01-01-2020-retrospective.md

 ---
 title: "2020 Retrospective"
 date: "2021-01-01"
-last_modified_at: "2021-01-02"
+last_modified_at: "2021-01-04"
 description: "2020 was one of the most difficult and painful years of my life.
 Good riddance."
 tags:
   - draft
 sitemap: false
 ---

 Despite (most?) humans having a natural negativity bias as a sort of survival mechanism, I've long been what many people have described as an eternal optimist.
-Despite lots of awful stuff going on in the world, I tend to believe that things will work out, and increasingly, I've been able to just find joy in the present moment, without even worrying so much about the future.
+Despite lots of awful stuff going on in the world, I tend to believe that things will work out and that there's generally more good than bad (just stop watching/reading the news!), and increasingly, I've been able to just find joy in the present moment, without even worrying so much about the future.

 The last few years had been pretty difficult.
 But 2020 has been a different beast altogether.
 I wish I could say that I had the internal strength to be resilient to the challenges thrown at me, but I've been severely dysregulated by a confluence of...I don't even know what to call them...together, they're a shitstorm of hellfuckery.
 Sure, I had my part to play in these situations; undoubtedly, there were things I could have done better, which is much easier to see in hindsight.
 But I was doing my fucking best.
 And when that _best_ ends up corresponding to being so severely beaten down, it's hard to not believe in a malevolent universe premise.